douglas-gibbons/douglas-gibbons.github.io/_posts/2017-01-19-python-get-started.md

 categories: python
 ---

-_Here are some course notes for getting started with Python_
+Here are some course notes for getting started with Python.
+In this article, we'll open a terminal window and run some Python commands, just to prove that we can!

 --------------